 Advance Your Nursing Career

-When you join the staff at Craig Hospital, you have the opportunity to participate and grow through continuing education and professional involvement.
+When you join the staff at Craig Hospital, you have the opportunity to participate and grow through continuing education and professional development.
 We encourage you to become active in local and national professional organizations, thereby expanding your professional network.
 Each year we sponsor several nurses at national conventions and local professional nursing organization chapter activities.
 We also encourage our staff to share their expertise with others in the rehabilitation and neuroscience fields.
-We have supported staff in presenting topics at national conferences, as well as sending nurses to Bosnia and other national and international locations to share our nursing expertise.
+We have supported staff in presenting topics at national conferences, as well as sending nurses to national and international locations to share our nursing expertise.
 We strongly believe in the benefits of continuing education.
 To that end, we offer ongoing in-services, education leave, and tuition reimbursement.

 Specialty Certification Differential

 Craig values the expertise specialty trained nurses contribute to our programs.
 Advanced education and knowledge are rewarded for those nurses obtaining their specialty certification in relevant areas such as CRRN (Certified Rehabilitation Registered Nurse) and CNRN (Certified Neuroscience Registered Nurse).
 These certifications are financially rewarded with a 5% pay differential.

 Craig Hospital encourages the best and the brightest of our nurses to stay at the bedside where our patients truly benefit from their knowledge and experience.
 To reward nurses and encourage continued clinical practice we support a professional ladder program for RN's with the potential to earn an additional 5% pay differential.
 Nurses participate in a variety of professional, educational and community activities to maintain their clinical promotion status.